OpenKH/OpenKh/docs/kh2/file/type/fontinfo.md

 The entire of spacing data is array of `byte`.

-Each character unit size is 24x24 or such (size is square).
+Each character unit size is fixed.

-The spacing declares each character size in pixel unit spreading from bottom left origin point to top right end.
+The spacing declares each character width in pixel unit spreading from left to right.

 ![](images/spacing.png)

+The ordering of spacing data is a little bit difficult.
+Basically it advances left to right, and then top to bottom.
+However if there is a 2 blocks in vertical direction, at first, the index advances from front plane to back plane, and then advance to front plane of next block.